johndeu/media-services-dotnet-functions-integration/200-logic-app/README.md

 Input:
 {
-    "jobId" : "nb:cid:UUID:2d0d78a2-685a-4b14-9cf0-9afb0bb5dbfc", // Mandatory, Id of the source asset }
+    "jobId" : "nb:cid:UUID:2d0d78a2-685a-4b14-9cf0-9afb0bb5dbfc", // Mandatory, Id of the source asset "extendedInfo" : true // optional.
+Returns ams account unit size, nb units, nb of jobs in queue, scheduled and running states.
+Only if job is complete or error
+ }

 Output:
 {
-    "jobState" : 2, // The state of the job (int)
+    "jobState" : 2, // The state of the job (int) "errorText" : "" // error(s) text if job state is error
-}
+    "startTime" : ""
+    "endTime" : "",
+    "runningDuration": ""
+    "mediaUnitNumber" : 2,   // if extendedInfo is true and job is finished or in error "mediaUnitSize" : "S2", // if extendedInfo is true and job is finished or in error "jobQueue" : 3, // if extendedInfo is true and job is finished or in error "jobScheduled" : 1, // if extendedInfo is true and job is finished or in error "jobProcessing" : 2, // if extendedInfo is true and job is finished or in error }
 ```